The pill isn't the solution. Social connection is

 The penguins are small mammals compared to their predators yet they survive as a species because they band together.
 I remember my visit to Phillip Island in Melbourne, Australia in the winter of 2007.
 Colonies of penguins were washed up and waddling onto shore and to their nests farther inland, that being the migratory season.
 There must have been thousands of them.
 The early birds banded together and come onto shore in large groups - they waddled confidently in the company of their fellow comrades.
 Later stragglers were more cautious - one or two of them would come onto shore, look around, and noticing that they were one or two, would retreat back into the water till more would surface, and together they emerge from out of the water in a group.

-In the savannas of Africa, packs of deers and cattle would behave in like fashion - they move, feed, and migrate in groups, never alone.
+In the savannas of Africa, packs of deer and cattle would behave in like fashion - they move, feed, and migrate in groups, never alone.
 When a lion attacks and chases down the herd, the herd disperses and run off in different directions so the lion would be hard pressed to pounce onto an entire herd.

 Loss of tribe leading to depression and addiction